mjdamgaard/UP-Web-Project/README_longer_version.md

 ### Enities

+'Enities' refers to the semantic units of the system.
+These can be anything, including things that are associated specifically with the database itself such as its users, or the stored texts and binaries within it.
+But the entities can also be any kind of term that refers to something outside of the database, e.g. places, persons, web resources, etc.

-'Enities' refers to the semantic units of the system, including the relations and predicates, and even including the users themselves since each new user of the SDB will get their own entity representing them.
-All entities have a unique ID, first of all, and are defined by two fields: an ID of a 'template,' which are themselves a kind of entity, and then a 'defining string.'
+All entities have a unique ID, first of all, and are defined by three fields: an entity type (represented by a char), an ID of a 'template,' which are themselves a kind of entity, and then a 'defining string.'

+The entity's type, represented by a char, can be e.g. User, Text, Binary, Template, Term, Category and Predicate.
+The first three here are examples of entities specifically associated with the database.
+Here the defining string is simply the name of the user/text/binary.
+The Template entities are ...
 The template defines how the defining string is to be interpreted semantically.
 An example of such a template could be: "Movie: \<Title\>, \<Year\>", and an example of an entity that defines an instance of this template could be one